 Turtle Talks, Workshops and School Visits

-All of our sea turtle biologists deliver weekly presentations to resort guests, guide turtle-focused snorkel trips and take part in turtle themed “kids club activities”.
-We also educate resort staff and work closely with water-sports and dive center staff, as well as boat crews, in all our locations.
-In addition, we visit residential islands, schools and activity clubs with interactive workshops crammed with science based educational games and activities.
-Our rescue and rehabilitation centres also welcome school children (both in person and virtually) and resort guests to visit.
+All of our resort-based sea turtle biologists deliver weekly presentations to guests, guide sea turtle-focused snorkel trips, and take part in sea turtle themed “kids activities”.
+We also educate resort staff and tour operators, and work closely with water-sports and dive center staff, as well as boat crews, in all our locations.
+In addition, we visit local communities, schools and activity clubs with interactive workshops crammed with science based educational games and activities.
+Our rescue and rehabilitation facilities also welcome school children (both in person and virtually) and resort guests to visit.

 Educational Festivals

-Sea turtle and marine life festivals are excellent ways to reach new audiences and interact with people, and we regularly attend and even organize such events.
-Laamafaru Festival in the Maldives, for example, is a joint venture between our partner resort, Six Senses Laamu, and the Laamu community.
-In Kenya, Diani Sea Turtle Festival is organised by the Marine Education Centre in collaboration with the Conservation Education Society (CES), and is regularly attended by hundreds of people.
-Vaavoshi Turtle Festival in Baa Atoll, Maldives, brings together the islands and communities in the atoll, environmentalists, and visitors from around the Maldives.
+Sea turtle and marine life festivals are excellent ways to reach new audiences and interact with people, and we regularly attend and organise such events.
+In Kenya, we host the Diani Sea Turtle Festival in June every year.
+The event is regularly attended by hundreds of people.
+In Maldives, we host the biannual Vaavoshi Turtle Festival, bringing together islands and communities, local government agencies, environmentalists, and visitors from around the Maldives.

 Digital & Virtual Education